marwan-at-work/marwanio/blog/posts/hi-there.md

 The first thing I'd like to write about is [GopherJS](https://github.com/gopherjs/gopherjs) & [Vecty](https://github.com/gopherjs/vecty), which is what I built this design-lacking website on.

 Then I might take you on a tour of [Baghdad](https://www.github.com/marwan-at-work/baghdad), a distributed CI that I recently built.

-Feel free to follow me on [twitter](https://twitter.com/MarwanSulaiman) @MarwanSulaiman to get notified on new posts : )